eitanste/Biking-right/README.md

 ## credit

 This game is inspired by [pyGuru123](https://github.com/pyGuru123)'s work. pyGuru123 is dedicated to sharing their knowledge and helping others learn programming through open-source projects, tutorials, and contributions to various online communities.

-You can find more of their work and projects on [GitHub](https://github.com/pyGuru123).